 4. Applying to Every Job at the Same Company

-6. Late or Poor Follow-Up
+6. Unprofessional or Excessive Follow-Up Communication

 7. Unclear Career Goals